There’s always plenty of breastfeeding advice going around.

 When it comes to the calories you’ll need while exclusively breastfeeding, one of the best pieces of advice is – listen to your body!
 You’ll probably be hungry a lot if you’re exclusively breastfeeding.
 Your body burns extra calories to make breast milk.
 It also needs extra calories to put into the breast milk!

-When Baby goes through a growth spurt and requires more milk, your appetite will increase again, temporarily.
+When your baby goes through a growth spurt and requires more milk, your appetite will increase again, temporarily.
 Just pay attention.

 The truth is it’s usually unnecessary to count calories unless you are underweight.